AmplitudeAudio/doc-sdk/docs/tutorials/custom-driver.md

         if (engine->IsStopping())
             break;

         // Mix one buffer of audio.
-The mixer fills the buffer with the next chunk of audio. mixer->Mix(nullptr, driver->GetDeviceDescription().mOutputBufferSize);
+The mixer fills pOutputBuffer with the next chunk of audio.
+        AudioBuffer* pOutputBuffer = nullptr;
+        mixer->Mix(&pOutputBuffer, driver->GetDeviceDescription().mOutputBufferSize);

         // Sleep for roughly one buffer duration (e.g., 10ms for a 480-sample buffer at 48kHz)
         Thread::Sleep(10);